robguevarra/vb-gps/docs/navigation-update.md

 We've simplified the navigation in the Staff Portal by removing the duplicate tab navigation at the top of the dashboard.
 Now, all navigation is handled through the sidebar, providing a cleaner, more consistent experience.

-We've also enhanced the caching mechanism for the Overview tab to eliminate the delay when returning to it.
+We've also implemented advanced caching for the Overview tab to eliminate the delay when returning to it.

 ## Why We Made This Change